Contact

 To Summarize

 Choose carefully when making your wine rack decision.
 Look for the quality of the construction in detail.
 If you do not want pre-sized units, you may want to choose custom wine racks.
 Even then, you can usually tell the quality of the custom racks by the quality of the kit racks a company carries.
 Ask the right questions.
-Always use a company who specializes in wine racks.
+Always use a company that specializes in wine racks.
 A big mistake is thinking that your local woodworker or contractor can build wine racks correctly.
 Decide if price or quality matters most to you.
 You will be living with your wine racks for a long time.
 Cheap is not always the best choice.

-To see quality kit, custom, and modular wine racks that meet the above specifications, visit our website at www.winecellarspec.com
+To see the quality kit, custom, and modular wine racks that meet the above specifications, visit our website at www.winecellarspec.com